 Incident response has become necessary because attacks frequently cause the compromise of personal and business data.
-Malicious code incidents such as the SQL Slammer worm, the Blaster worm, and the Love Letter worm have disrupted or damaged millions of systems and networks around the world.
-Heightened national security concerns are also raising awareness of the possible effects of computer-based attacks.
+Incidents involving viruses, worms, Trojan horses, spyware, and other forms of malicious code have disrupted or damaged millions of systems and networks around the world.
+Heightened concerns about national security and exposure of personally identifiable information (PII) are also raising awareness of the possible effects of computer-based attacks.
 These events-and many more-make the case daily for responding quickly and efficiently when computer security defenses are breached.
-To address these threats, the concept of computer security incident response has become widely accepted and implemented in the Federal Government, private sector, and academia.
+To address these threats, the concept of computer security incident response has become widely accepted and implemented in the Federal government, private sector, and academia.